almende/eve/index.md

 Thus, when scaling the system up, there is no complex installation or configuration required to add an extra server to the system.
-It is enough to make the new server with agents available on the web, and get agents to know the existens of these new agents.
+It is enough to make the new server with agents available on the web, and get agents to know the existence of these new agents.
 More about this in the next section.

 Agents have a persisted state.
 In that case the url of the agent will not only include the server where the agent resides, but also contain a